-Growing urban populations, industrial and agricultural activities, and climate change are placing increased pressure on our water resources.
-At the same time, the ubiquitous release of chemicals from human activities poses risks to both human health and ecosystems, and exacerbates physical water scarcity.
+The ubiquitous release of chemicals from human activities poses risks to both human health and ecosystems, and exacerbates the increased pressure on water supplies posed by climate change and growing urban populations.
 Our research aims to address the impacts of anthropogenic contaminants on communities and the environment.
 We focus primarily on trace organic contaminants that are toxic to aquatic organisms and humans.
 Our approach includes developing treatment systems that remove contaminants from water (and stormwater, wastewater), investigating the formation of toxic transformation products in treatment systems, and assessing opportunities to reduce the use of toxic chemicals.

 Nature-Based Treatment